MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 There's no way to make the Node tell you what the database password is, but if you have an idea what it might be, you can check your idea by sending this message with your idea in the `dbPasswordOpt` field.
-If you're checking to see whether there's no password, omit this field.
+If you're checking to see whether there's no password, pass `null` in this field.

 #### `checkPassword`